 We are left with a phone that we actually really like, but frustrates more than it makes us swoon.
 The excellent build feels premium and includes a decent single downward firing speaker, but also a truly awful vibration motor.
 Haptics on the keyboard rattle audibly and you’ll want to turn it off straight away.

 We also noticed sub-par Bluetooth connectivity, with connection to our Bose headphones dropping out for a second at a time quite frequently while walking.
 This is unacceptable, and very frustrating given the lack of a headphone jack.

-The Oppo RX17 Pro is a more attractive phone for the European market than the Find X was.
-A gimmicky sliding camera makes way for a solid device that costs less, has a great display and a refreshing, premium design.
+The Oppo RX17 Pro is a more attractive phone for the European market than was the Find X. A gimmicky sliding camera makes way for a solid device that costs less, has a great display and a refreshing, premium design.

 The dual cameras are good and it has the fastest wired charging of any phone on the market, but the software is not attuned to the tastes of the western market.
 It’s unrefined in places, and change for change’s sake in others.

 But it’s expensive considering the mid-range processor and you might prefer the higher-end processor and cleaner, better software of the OnePlus 6T for £50 less for the same RAM and storage.